Chiang Mai On a Budget

 Tours to hilltribe villages are also quite popular and make for a great cultural experience.
 The northern jungles of Thailand are home to a dozen or so tribes, each with their own culture and history.
 Many of the trips to these villages are touristy, and sometimes exploitative of the locals, so do your research first.
 The further away from civilization, the more authentic your experience will likely be.

-seems to be Chaing Mai's signature dish, as it can be found in many places around town.
+Food and DiningKhao Soi seems to be Chiang Mai's signature dish, as it can be found in many places around town.
 This yellow wheat noodle dish has a curry broth and is usually served with chicken or meat.

 Tuk-Tuks are also common (but not always cheaper than a car taxi).
-They can be quick and fun, but always negotiate the price.
+They can be quick and fun for a short ride through the city center, but always negotiate the price.